elizabethdberube/Slightly-Edited/README.md

 ## Description
 Some features of this application.
-1. This app can easily be used for editing text in the browser.
+1. This app can easily be used for editing text in the browser or installed locally.
-2. User can also click on install button to install editor locally.
-3. When the user enters content and subsequently clicks off of the DOM window then the user's content is saved.
+2. When the user enters content and subsequently clicks off of the DOM window then the user's content is saved.
-4. When the user reopens the application then the content in the text editor has been retrieved from our IndexedDB.
+3. When the user reopens the application then the content in the text editor has been retrieved from our IndexedDB for easy editing.

 ---